NateEag/how-i-code/drafts/specifications.rst

 I've concluded that specs should be kept in text-based files and collaboratively edited much as software is, since specs are living, changing documents.

 It makes sense to organize a program's source code by features and to keep each feature's specification with the code implementing it.

 That way, a workflow where anyone may suggest changes to a spec, and proposed changes can be previewed, modified, and discussed by the team is enabled, much as programmers do with code review.

+The project's changelog entries should all link to the relevant specifications, making it much, much faster to hunt down the gory details of a given change, as the git history of the spec should help a dev figure out what commits were made to support a given change quickly (see the specref idea below for some thoughts on how linking could work).

 A website can be auto-generated from the main line of development, serving as the canonical version of the spec.